Irish Spring

-Irish Spring is an American brand of deodorant soap that the Colgate-Palmolive company has marketed since 1970.
+Irish Spring is an American brand of deodorant soap owned by Colgate-Palmolive.
+It was first introduced in Germany in 1970.

 History

 Irish Spring was launched in Germany in 1970 and in the US in 1972.
 Up until 1990, Irish Spring soap bars only came in one scent (known internally as "Ulster Fragrance"), but the Colgate company has since branched out into several niche varieties and scents.
 Irish Spring deodorants and shaving products were manufactured until the 1980s.
 In 2007, Irish Spring body wash was introduced.
 In addition, in 2011, Irish Spring deodorant was reintroduced as part of Colgate-Palmolive's Speed Stick brand of products.

 In 1986, the soap changed its formula, included a different scent, and added skin conditioners.

+The soap underwent another formula change in February 2022, together with the renaming of the original variant to "Original Clean," and debuted with a new logo and newly redesigned packaging designed by Chase Design Group.
+This change in formulation resulted in another new scent and the addition of flaxseed oil to the bar form of the soap, which prompted some heavy backlash from consumers who preferred the scent and lather of the previous formula that had been used for over 30 years.

 Variants

 Irish Spring currently has ten variants: